-Gilead uses its own Personnel and, also in certain circumstances, independent third parties, to carry out regular and ad hoc audits and site inspections of our manufacturing and packaging suppliers to ensure compliance with quality agreements.
-These suppliers may also be subject to ad hoc audits and inspection by government authorities.
+Gilead uses its own Personnel and also, in certain circumstances, independent third parties, to carry out regular and ad-hoc audits and site inspections of our manufacturing and packaging suppliers to ensure compliance with quality agreements.
+These suppliers may also be subject to ad-hoc audits and inspection by government authorities.

 Whilst slavery and human trafficking are not specific targets of these audits, Gilead Personnel conducting these audits are expected to escalate any such observations or suspicions immediately.
-In 2023, there were no issues raised that were associated with forced or child labour in the facilities audited under this programme.
+In 2024, there were no issues raised that were associated with forced or child labour in the facilities audited under this programme.

-Gilead's supplier assessment programme aids Gilead in addressing social and ethical risks (including health and safety; human trafficking; modern slavery, including forced, bonded, involuntary prison and child labour; discrimination and unfair treatment; and business integrity), environmental, operational, and other risks within its supply chain.
+Gilead's supplier assessment programme aids Gilead in addressing social and ethical risks (including health and safety; human trafficking; modern slavery, including forced, bonded, involuntary prison and child labour; discrimination and unfair treatment; and business integrity), and environmental, operational and other risks within its supply chain.

-Gilead must be satisfied that suppliers protect workers as evidenced through health and safety performance and by other means, including verification of the management framework for accident or injury, investigation and checks on incident records during onsite assessments of suppliers, and satisfying ourselves that worker protection is under the direction of clearly identified and accountable individuals possessing the appropriate technical and managerial skills, training, and knowledge.
+Gilead must be satisfied that suppliers protect workers as evidenced through health and safety performance and by other means, including verification of the management framework for accident or injury, investigation and checks on incident records during onsite assessments of suppliers, and satisfying ourselves that worker protection is under the direction of clearly identified and accountable individuals possessing the appropriate technical and managerial skills, training and knowledge.

-In 2023, Gilead completed supplier site assessment audits that directly utilised the Pharmaceutical Supply Chain Initiative ("PSCI") resources and approaches.
+In 2024, we began work to harmonize minimum due diligence standards associated with human rights across all purchased goods and services.
+Gilead will undertake risk-based supplier assessment audits using Pharmaceutical Supply Chain Initiative ("PSCI").
 These PSCI audits generally consider all or part of the pillars described in the PSCI Principles (i.e. Ethics, Labor & Human Rights, Health & Safety, Environment and Management Systems) and in the PSCI Audit Guidance.
 We continue to evaluate the most practicable and effective ways to ensure compliance and continual improvement amongst our value chain partners.
+As part of these enhancements in 2025, we are exploring prescriptive mitigation and prevention measures and working on integrating human rights due diligence into existing supplier management processes.